Testing Stationarity and Change Point Detection in Reinforcement Learning: Simulations

-Figure \ref{fig:1d:value} reports the difference between the proposed policy's value and values of policies estimated based on these baseline methods in the ``strong signal" setting.
-Additional simulation results with moderate and weak signals in Appendix C.2.
-We briefly summarize a few notable findings.
-First, the proposed method achieves much larger policy values compared to the ``overall" method, demonstrating the danger of ignoring the nonstationarity.
-Second, the proposed method is comparable to the oracle method, and outperforms the ``random" method in all cases.
-This implies that correctly identifying the change point location is essential to policy optimization in nonstationary environment.
-Third, the proposed method is no worse and often better than kernel-based approaches in all cases, again highlighting the necessity of change point detection in policy learning.
+Figure \ref{fig:1d:value} reports the difference between the average value under the proposed policy and those under policies estimated based on these baseline methods in the ``strong signal'' setting (i.e., the treatment effect $\delta=1$).
+Results with moderate and weak signals are available in Supplementary Section \ref{app:sec:sim:result}.
+We briefly summarize a few notable findings: \begin{enumerate} \item First, the proposed method achieves much larger average values compared to the ``overall'' method, demonstrating the inferiority of the best policy learned without acknowledging the nonstationarity. \item Second, the proposed method is no worse and often better than kernel-based approaches in most cases.
 In addition, as shown in Figure \ref{fig:1d:value}, kernel-based method can be sensitive to the choice of the kernel bandwidth and it remains unclear how to determine this tuning parameter in practice.
+These results highlight the necessity of change point detection in policy learning, demonstrating the benefits of change-point-based methods in nonstationary RL. \item Third, the proposed method outperforms the ``random'' method in almost all cases.
+It also achieves larger average values than ODCP in most cases.
+As ODCP is not guaranteed to consistently detect the change point, these results imply that correctly identifying the change point location is essential to policy optimization in nonstationary environment. \item Finally, the model-based MBCD method produces smaller average rewards in general than the proposed method.
+This demonstrates the advantage of our model-free method, which is less prone to model misspecification. \end{enumerate}